 Cluster autoscaler makes the following assumptions when resizing a node pool:

 - All replicated Pods can be restarted on some other node, possibly causing a brief disruption.
-If your services are not disruption-tolerant, using autoscaling is not recommended.
+If your services are not disruption-tolerant, using cluster autoscaler is not recommended.

-- Users or administrators are not manually managing nodes; it may override any manual node management operations you perform.
+- Users or administrators are not manually managing nodes; it can override any manual node management operations you perform.

 - All nodes in a single node pool have the same set of labels.

-- The cluster autoscaler considers the relative cost of the instance types in the various pools, and attempts to expand the least expensive possible node pool.
-The reduced cost of node pools containing preemptible VMs is taken into account.
+- Cluster autoscaler considers the relative cost of the instance types in the various pools, and attempts to expand the least expensive possible node pool.
+The reduced cost of node pools containing Spot VMs (Preview) is taken into account.

 - Labels manually added after initial cluster or node pool creation are not

 tracked.
-Nodes created by the cluster autoscaler are assigned labels specified
+Nodes created by cluster autoscaler are assigned labels specified

 --node-labelsat the time of node pool creation.

 Balancing across zones

 If your node pool contains multiple managed instance groups with the same instance type, cluster autoscaler attempts to keep these managed instance group sizes balanced when scaling up.
 This can help prevent an uneven distribution of nodes among managed instance groups in multiple zones of a node pool.

 For more information on how cluster autoscaler makes balancing decisions, see the Kubernetes documentation's FAQ for autoscaling